KrisKennaway/ii-sound/README.md

 quality will be off until the encoder is made aware of this and able to compensate.

-This might be one of the few pieces of software for which a 65c02 at the same clock speed causes a measurable performance degradation (adding almost a minute to playback of an 8-minute song, until I compensated for it)
+This might be one of the few pieces of software for which a 65c02 at the same clock speed causes a measurable performance degradation (adding almost a minute to playback of an 8-minute song, until I compensated for it).

+Hat tip to Scott Duensing who noticed that my sample audio sounded "a tad slow", which turned out to be due to this 1-cycle difference!

 ### Better encoding performance